Stop Smoking Services

 Our patients have access to multiple weight management and fitness options within Islington and North Central London.
 If you would like to know more about what options you can be referred too, speak to member of our reception team who can book you in with one of our health care assistants who can help you pick the best referral for you.

-More Life – wight management support
+More Life – Weight management support

 Our patients can be referred to MoreLife for weight management support.
 The program provides a 12 week support with a weight management practitioner which offers access to weekly, group-based weight management sessions at local community venues or online via zoom.